BrickPL/Brick/index.md

 `export MyBlock`

 A neat json file has been created in your project directory.
 Huh.
 Endless possibilities right?
 Share that blockchain, print the blockchain and hang it on the wall.
-I don't know it's your file.
+I don't care, it's your file.
 Do whatever you want with it.

 A very important aspect of the blockchain is missing, decentralization right?
 Well, Brick kind of has it.